sylv/micro/README.md

 - [ ] Ratelimiting
 - [ ] Image width+height should be stored so the image preview doesn't flash while loading.
-- [ ] FileEmbed.tsx has trouble scaling down on mobile.
-May be due to the file name not truncating properly, also an issue with text previews that are long and wide.
 - [ ] Domain dropdown should be a multi-select like the pre-tailwind design.
-- [ ] Cleanup that deletes files larger then X bytes after Y days (of no views?)
 - [ ] Video thumbnails
 - [ ] Markdown previews
 - [ ] Paste support
 - [ ] Syntax highlighting for Atlas actions
+- [ ] Redirects may be broken.
+Also hosts with no redirect should probably just have it set to the root host, that should allow us to strip some unnecessary code.
+- [ ] GIFs should probably be converted to mp4 videos to save space

 ## discord